TingTingShao/microglia_chromatin_cell_states/GWAS/notebooks/README.md

-This is the notebook that relates to the GWAS data.
+These are the notebooks that relate to the GWAS data.